reactioncommerce/reaction-docs/developer/components/sortableTable.md

 query                | Object                    | provides query for publication filtering transform            | Function                  | transform of collection for grid results

-While these are the props we use in each table, there are more props available at All available props: https://github.com/tannerlinsley/react-table#props
+SortableTable is a wrapper around ReactTable.
+If you'd like to extend the table further, more props are available on the [ReactTable GitHub page]( https://github.com/tannerlinsley/react-table#props).